How Does Being an Authorized User Affect Your Credit Score?

 The Takeaway

-As an authorized user, your credit score can benefit from the positive borrowing activity on the card, assuming the the issuer reports the account activity to the credit bureaus.
+As an authorized user, your credit score could be built from the positive borrowing activity on the card, assuming the the issuer reports the account activity to the credit bureaus.
 Additionally, the card must be managed responsibly — otherwise, your credit could be negatively impacted.
-Getting added to a card that doesn’t charge an authorized user fee can be a frictionless way to get started.
+Getting added to a card that doesn’t charge an authorized user fee can be a good way to get started.

 FAQ